 - Dinosaurology (the 2013 installment of the series started by Dragonology) features pterosaurs that soundly avert this trope.
 The Pteranodons are correctly depicted as harmless fish-eaters.
 The azhdarchid (implied to be a Hatzegopteryx) is correctly depicted as a terrestrial macro-predator, and just to show how much research they've done, isn't even recognized by the scientists who meet it due to the story taking place in 1907 (Hatzegopteryx itself was not discovered and recognized by science until 2002).
 All of the pterosaurs are furry, quadrupedal, have pteroid bones, vault from level ground with their wings and are heavily muscled.

-- The companion book for the 2005 remake of King Kong featured a speculative flightless pterosaur called a "Scissor-Head", which gave up flight and took up wading and diving.
+- The companion book for King Kong (2005) featured a speculative flightless pterosaur called a "Scissor-Head", which gave up flight and took up wading and diving.
 The main problem is that the Scissor-Head's body plan◊ is way too birdlike to match with a flightless pterosaur and it lacks pycnofibres with no explanation of where they went (to be fair, none of the dinosaurs seem to have plumage either).
 The authors and artist get points for creativity, though.